monarch-org/monarch/README.rst

     This is most useful for copying the production database locally to test migrations before doing it for reals

-``generate <migration_name>``
-    Generates a new migration template.
-In this template you write the necessary code to perform your migration

-``list_migrations <env_name>``
-    Lists all of the migrations and there current status

-``migrate <env_name>``
-    Runs all pending migration on the given environment.
-Normally you will use `copy_db` to move the production environment locally and test the migrations locally first before doing on production

 ``init``
     Initializes monarch for your project